AlexMiddletonDalby/tombola/README.md

     - Medium: MIDI octave 3
     - Large: MIDI octave 2
 - Each pad in the spinning tombola is assigned a note.
 When a ball hits the pad, it will send the corresponding MIDI note.
-By default, the velocity of the MIDI note is determined by the speed at which the ball hits the pad.
+By default, the velocity of the MIDI note is determined by the speed at which the ball hits the pad
-- Use the 'World' section of the settings menu to adjust the parameters of the simulation, including gravity, bounciness, and the shape and spin of the tombola.
+- Use the 'World' section of the settings menu to adjust the parameters of the simulation, including gravity, bounciness, and the shape and spin of the tombola
 - Use the 'MIDI' section of the settings menu to choose which notes are assigned to tombola pads, and tweak other settings about how notes are triggered

 ## Future development

-As this was build mostly for fun, I may or may not continue to add things.
+As this was built mostly for fun, I may or may not continue to add things.
 Here's a short list of things I'd still like to do:

 - Upgrade to Bevy 16